Thinkx-Software/ssentezo-wallet-documentation/README.md

         "reason" : "your reason for the transaction", "currency" : "Valid ISO  format of the currency , Currently UGX is the only currency supported for transactions", "environment" : "specify the environment to be utilized \"sandbox\" is the testing environment set the environment property to production or live  to enable transactions ", "externalReference":"This is the string or number or reference that you use to refer to your transaction in your own application.
-It supports (250) characters"
+It supports (250) characters", "name" : "Name of the recipient "
         }
 ```
 ## Example - Success Response.